 High-resolution sensors can generate data rates that require FPGA pre-processing to reduce their output to something that a host computer can capture and process.
 If the post-FPGA data rate exceeds about 40 Gb/sec, moving that data into the host requires specialized solutions.

-BittWare is building two reference designs that are flexible for the needs of the customer’s IP and reduce cost.
+BittWare has architectural concepts that are flexible for the needs of the customer’s IP and reduce cost.

 Theoretically PCIe Gen 3 can transfer 985 MB/s per lane.
 For 16x that means 15.760 GB/s (126 Gb/s) in each direction—well over our 100 Gb/s goal.
 However, there are layers of protocol as well as buffer management along the path.
 An excellent academic paper that explores this is Understanding PCIe performance for end host networking by Rolf Neugebauer.

 In practice, BittWare’s PCIe Data Capture was able to push 12.8 GB/s (102 Gb/s) from the FPGA into host DRAM.
 That is just over 80% of PCIe’s theoretical maximum transfer speed.

 The reality for PCIe transfer in practice is much lower and is heavily influenced on the particular approach used to optimize the system.
 Achieving 100 Gb/s is actually a good way of stressing PCIe—for very large packet sizes, 100 Gb Ethernet (GbE) approaches 12.5 GB/s, leaving 300 MB/s headroom for metadata.
 However, when a saturated 100 GbE consists of all tiny packets, the overall data rate is much lower, but the number of PCIe bus transactions can go up, stressing PCIe in a different way.

 We use Ethernet to stand in for the proprietary sensors that BittWare customers commonly use.
 Our solution can pass both large packets and tiny packets without dropping any.
 Next, we will explain how we did it.